Nearly $k$-distance sets: Proofs

 \subsection{Proof of Theorem~\ref{nearly k} (i)}

-We will prove that for any $d'\ge d\geq 1$ we have $A_k(d',d) = m_k(d)$ if $d$ is sufficiently large compared to $k$.
+We will prove that for any $k\geq 1$ if $d$ is sufficiently large compared to $k$, then for any $d'\geq d$ we have $A_k(d',d) = m_k(d)$.
 This is sufficient in view of \eqref{eqrelation}.
 We induct on $k$.
 The case $k=1$ is implied by Lemma~\ref{limit} (i).
-Assume that the statement of Theorem~\ref{nearly k} is true for $k'\leq k-1$ with $d>D_{k-1}$.
-We shall prove the statement for $k$ and $d>D_k$, where the quantity $D_k$ is chosen later.
+Assume that the statement of Theorem~\ref{nearly k} is true for every $k'\leq k-1$ with $d>D_{k'}$.
+We will prove the statement for $k$ and $d>D_k$, where the quantity $D_k$ is chosen later.